stavkl/linguistics-for-nlp/_posts/2020-09-21-getting-the-life.md

 Another major challenge in Hebrew is that some morphemes are covert (due to orthographic rules), so the internal structure of a word doesn't necessarily correspond to the surface form.
 For example the word ב-בית /ba-bayit/ ('in the house') has two morphemes on the surface - in + house, and the definite article is covert (if there wasn't a definite article it would be בבית /b**e**-bayit/).

-Lastly, Hebrew has an intertwined nature (a.k.a non-concatenative morphology), which for our purposes means th
+Lastly, Hebrew has an intertwined nature (a.k.a non-concatenative morphology), which for our purposes means that words can't necessarily be segmented lineraly.

 ### Working through the challenges to find... more challenges...
 The widely-accepted conclusion is that in order to parse Hebrew correctly we must first segment each word to its composing morphemes as part of necessary pre-processing, and then we can continue with the regular pipeline like we do for English.